 Should Freelancers Get a Business Credit Card?

-Most people agree that multiple streams of income sources are better and more secure than having one employer and relying solely upon that single source of income.
+Many people believe that having multiple streams of income is more beneficial and secure than relying solely on a single employer for income.

-And perhaps more importantly, is there any reason why you should not get a business credit card?
+Moreover, are there any reasons why you should avoid getting a business credit card?0

 Perks of a Business Credit Card

 There are several advantages to having a separate business credit card.

 If you are spending lots of money related to your business, you may not want to put up your own cash and wait to be reimbursed.

 For example, if you are a contract expert witness and need to travel to another part of the state for a deposition, you may not want to use your debit card to buy your airline ticket, meals and Uber rides you will be invoicing for.